 Firstly, being a brilliant motivator takes time, it's a labour of love.
 It'll take 50% of your time at work to do this properly and involves individual attention and team sessions.

-Secondly, please don't fall into the trap of "treating people like you'd we to be treated.
+Secondly, please don't fall into the trap of "treating people like you'd want to be treated.
 As inconvenient as it may be, motivation, is a very personal thing, what does it for one, doesn't do it for others.

 We need to learn the art of treating people like they'd like to be treated.